 1. Think about adding texture rather than color

 Color isn’t the only way to make a room “pop:” create contrasts and interest by mixing dark and light woods, choosing chunky carpets, experimenting with printed wallpaper, and displaying woven baskets (more on baskets under “storage” below!)

 2. Accessorize with Art

 I absolutely love warming up a room with art—and it doesn’t have to break the bank!
 Pick up some inexpensive frames that already come with matting inside, and select prints that add a whimsical touch to the room (think baby animals, maps, inspirational quotes, etc.) Art is also an easy and inexpensive way to throw in a touch of pink or blue—you can keep your frames and keep switching out the pieces as your child grows!
-The Land of Nod is one of my go-to stops for inspiration—check out their selection of prints, banners, and more here!
+Crate&kids is one of my go-to stops for inspiration—check out their selection of prints, banners, and more here!

 3. Use pillows and throws to make the room more “gender-specific”

 Pillows and throws are another inexpensive and easy way to add both texture and color, and make the room more “girlish” or “boyish.”
 I love this monogram pillow from Pottery Barn—I ordered one for my daughter when she was born, and it now sits atop her “big-girl” bed!

 I cannot overemphasize the importance of planning the storage aspect of your nursery!
 Bookshelves and baskets aren’t just functional; they’re also an opportunity to show off some style!
 Find a bookshelf that displays the adorable covers of all of those baby books you got at your shower, or fill a shelf with cute storage baskets for easy access to swaddles and stuffed toys (you’ll find that open baskets are easiest to reach into when you’re holding a baby in your arms!)
 I love how the Madison Standalone Bookcase from pottery barn kids shows off both books and baskets!